jackgris/goscrapy-blog/content/post/documenting-api-with-swag.md

 - Allowing you to create, maintain, and publish API documentation quickly and easily.
 - Generating interactive documentation that allows you to validate and test API endpoints from your browser without third-party software.
 - Easily understandable by developers and non-developers
-- Functionality to generate API client libraries (SDKs) for various languages and frameworks directly from an OpenAPI specification.
+- Functionality to generate API client libraries (SDKs) for various languages and frameworks directly from an OpenAPI specification. (this last point is very important)

 Here you will learn how to create Swagger documentation for Go web APIs directly from the source code using annotations and Swag.
 In this article, we will build a demo web API with Go and Fiber, then create documentation for it using Swag.